MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-mg2d.md

 ```

 ### 7. Handle keyboard input
 Next we need a new method to handle user input via the keyboard.
-Add this this method to **Game1.cs**:
+Add this method to **Game1.cs**:

 ```CSharp
 void KeyboardHandler()